imaginaryusername/Reusable_specs/reusable_addresses.md

 To recap, we use the first pubkey with a valid signature of the transaction's designated input, together with the scan key, to derive a shared secret via Diffie-Hellman.
 This shared secret is combined with the outpoint to obtain a unique scalar value for this payment that is used to tweak the spend key into unique ephemeral keys that is then used to derive addresses.

-And then, use different nonces to sign the designated input until the last suffix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if suffix_size = 0).
+And then, use different nonces to sign the designated input until the first prefix_size bits of the double-sha256 of the designated input are shared with the scan_pubkey (skip if prefix_size = 0).
 "Input" is a combination of the outpoint and scriptsig.
 The payment transaction is then constructed and ready to be relayed.

 **Generating a transaction to payment code (P2SH-Multisig)**